 Young re-inventor of the year can link to outcomes in Science, Arts, Technologies and Human Society and its Environment and is a great learning activity for kids at home in self-isolation.
 See links to the Western Australian curriculum.

 How to enter

-- Take a photo and submit it by Monday 21 October.
-Your submission should include two photos of your invention along with a brief description (200 words maximum) of who made it and why.
+3. Submit your entry by Friday 23 October 2020.
+Your submission should include two photos of your invention along with a brief description (250 words maximum) of who made it and why.